oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/update4.md

      - Call `/tmp/mii-sample/utils/patch-introspect-version.sh -n sample-domain1-ns -d sample-domain1`.
      - This will perform the same `kubectl patch` command as Option 2.

    Because we have set the `enabled` value in `spec.configuration.model.onlineUpdate` to `true`, and all of the model changes we have specified are for WebLogic dynamic configuration attributes, we expect that the domain introspector job will apply the changes to the WebLogic Servers without restarting (rolling) their pods.

 1. Wait for the introspector job to run to completion.
+You can:

-   - One way to do this is to call `kubectl get pods -n sample-domain1-ns --watch` and wait for the introspector pod to get into `Terminating` state and exit.
+   - Call `kubectl get pods -n sample-domain1-ns --watch` and wait for the introspector pod to get into `Terminating` state and exit.
        ```
        sample-domain1-introspector-vgxxl   0/1     Terminating         0          78s
        ```

-   - Alternatively, you can run `/tmp/mii-sample/utils/wl-pod-wait.sh -p 3`.
+   - Alternatively, run `/tmp/mii-sample/utils/wl-pod-wait.sh -p 3`.

      This is a utility script that provides useful information about a domain's pods and waits for them to reach a `ready` state, reach their target `restartVersion`, reach their target `introspectVersion`, and reach their target `image` before exiting.